List of mayors of Prato

 The mayor of Prato is an elected politician who, along with the Prato's city council, is accountable for the strategic government of Prato in Tuscany, Italy.

-Since 11 July 2025, the office has been held by the prefectural commissioner Claudio Sammartino, following the resignation of mayor Ilaria Bugetti.
+The current mayor is Matteo Biffoni (PD), who took office on 29 May 2026.

 Overview

 According to the Italian Constitution, the mayor of Prato is member of the city council.

 The mayor is elected by the population of Prato, who also elect the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of his government.

 Since 1995 the mayor is elected directly by Prato's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
-The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
+The election of the city council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946–1995)

-From 1946 to 1995, the Mayor of Prato was elected by the City Council.
+From 1946 to 1995, the mayor of Prato was elected by the city council.